mdombrov-33/vault-66-store/README.md

 # Vault 66 Store

 A Fallout-inspired e-commerce store built with modern full-stack tools and a retro-futuristic UI.
-Buy Wasteland gear with bottle caps, chat with a terminal–styled AI assistant, and manage store inventory with an intuitive admin dashboard.
+Buy Wasteland gear with bottle caps, chat with a terminal–style AI assistant, and manage store inventory with an intuitive admin dashboard.

 ---